Working with me

-It’s tempting to think that if only you had Photoshop, you could do this all yourself.
+It’s tempting to think that if only you had Adobe Creative Suite, you could do this yourself.
 That’s like assuming that if only you owned CAD software, you could be an architect.
 Design isn’t software, but it also isn’t magic.
 It’s a skilled trade, like any other.
 It’s important to understand that the work that I do and the things that I recommend are rooted in years of training and experience.

 If communication isn’t the primary consideration, then it really doesn’t matter how “pretty” it looks.

 I have a biology degree